Global Portfolio Diversification 2025

 Frequently Asked Questions

-What is global portfolio diversification?
+What is global investment diversification?

-Global portfolio diversification involves spreading investments across different countries, regions, currencies, and asset classes to reduce risk and capture worldwide growth opportunities.
+Worldwide investment diversification involves spreading investments across different countries, regions, currencies, and asset classes to reduce risk and capture worldwide growth opportunities.

 How much of my portfolio should be international?